la2050/archive/_organizations/no-right-brain-left-behind-and-green-dot-schools.md

    <p>Joining Green Dot, No Right Brain Left Behind brings expertise in design-centered problem solving.
-NRBLB started a movement in 2011 that highlighted the wide-scale concerns for the countryâ€™s creativity crisis and the desire to find solutions.
-During a seven day innovation challenge, NRBLB asked the best in the creative industries to develop â€˜creativity generatorsâ€™ to be used in the classroom.
+NRBLB started a movement in 2011 that highlighted the wide-scale concerns for the country’s creativity crisis and the desire to find solutions.
+During a seven day innovation challenge, NRBLB asked the best in the creative industries to develop ‘creativity generators’ to be used in the classroom.
 Renowned innovators and experts including Sir Ken Robinson, Yves Behar, Daniel Pink, Deepak Chopra, and Scott Belsky joined the cause.
 Over 150 world-class companies such as Frog Design, BBDO, Wolff Olins, and Saatchi&Saatchi developed over 300 concepts.
 The winning concept received in-company funding to bring their concept to action. </p>